DataDog/documentation/content/en/logs/processing/pipelines.md

 ### Guidelines on processing configuration

-In order to have an experience of the platform with optimal performance and low ingestion latency, we recommend you to follow those guidelines:
+In order to have an experience of the platform with optimal performance and low ingestion latency, we recommend to follow those best practices:

 * Number of facets below 100.
 * Number of processing Pipelines on a platform below 100.
 * Number of Processors per Pipeline below 20.